-Following one year of sisters duties at the Royal Free Hospital, Miss Thorpe entered Kingston County H os p i t a l, Kingston-on-Thames, for midwifery training.
+Following one year of sisters duties at the Royal Free Hospital, Miss Thorpe entered Kingston County H os p it a 1, Kingston-on-Thames, for midwifery training.
 She remained on as a sister and, at the outbreak of the war and the evacuation of some of St. Thomas' Hospital medical staff f r o m London to Kingston, became sister in charge of the emergency theatre.

-In March, 1940, Miss Thorpe was called up for military service and became a sister in Queen Alexandra's Royal Army Nursing Corps (T.A.N.S.), serving first at Stoke Military Hospital in Plymouth where she was sister-incharge of the surgical division at the time of the fall of France and the evacuation from Cherbourg and Brest.
-She remained at Plymouth during the heavy raids on that to cope with the sick among 200,000 Poles released from Russia following two years internment in Siberia.
-These Poles later became General Anders 4th Carpathian Brigade and went from Persia to Iraq and thence to Palestine and finally into the campaign in Italy.
+In March, 1940, Miss Thorpe was called up for military service and became a sister in Que e n Alexandra's Royal Army Nursing Corps (T.A.N.S.), serving first at Stoke Military Hospital in Plymouth where she was sister-incharge of the surgical division at the time of the fall of France and the evacuation from Cherbourg and Brest.
+She remained at Plymouth during the heavy raids on that city, culminating in the blitz of April, 1941.